Product Details

 Insulation

-Polyurethane (PU) foam is extensively used in the automotive industry as an effective insulation material, providing thermal, acoustic, and vibration control inside vehicles.
-Its excellent insulating properties, lightweight nature, and versatility make it ideal for enhancing passenger comfort and improving vehicle performance.
+Polyurethane (PU) foam is extensively used in the automotive industry as a highly effective insulation material, providing thermal control, acoustic dampening, and vibration reduction.
+Its lightweight, versatile, and durable properties make it an ideal choice for enhancing passenger comfort, improving cabin quietness, and boosting overall vehicle performance.

 .